AndrioJonatas/AnywhereVR/README.md

 - All basic opinions are based on testing to play VR anywhere.

-- First of all allow me to introduce myself: My name is Andrio Jonatas a dreamer who, for not having access to the latest generations consoles, was able to create the first Virtual Lan House.
-Soon I will be showing you all about what I can do with these things.
+- Soon I will be showing you all about what I can do with these things.

 # Which Best ML Body Tracker?